These easy, elegant Endive Cups with Blue Cheese and Raspberries feature a scrumptious combination of ingredients that’s a snap to prepare!

 Instructions

-1. Lay out endive leaves on serving platter.
-Trim a sliver off bottom of leaves to allow them to lay flat, if desired.
+1. Lay out endive leaves on a serving platter.
+Trim a sliver off the bottom of the leaves to allow them to lay flat, if desired.

-3. Whisk together jam, vinegar, mustard, olive oil and salt.
-Drizzle over endive.
+5. Whisk together jam, vinegar, mustard, olive oil and salt.
+Drizzle over each endive cup.

 Nutrition Information: